Heal-Earth-Institute/Open-Education-Project/README.md

 - Practical life skills like financial literacy, cooking, teamwork, and conflict resolution.
 - AI-empowered personalized learning to adapt to each child’s strengths and needs.

+## Power of Open Curriculum
+Rethinking education through open-source and Agile principles transforms learning into a dynamic, collaborative, and adaptive process.
+By leveraging open-source methodologies, curricula become transparent, shareable, and continuously improvable, allowing educators worldwide to contribute resources, best practices, and innovations.
+Integrating Agile principles—such as iterative development, rapid feedback, and flexibility—enables schools to respond to students’ evolving needs, emphasize hands-on problem solving, and cultivate critical thinking.
+This approach shifts education from static content delivery to a living, evolving system that empowers students to become active participants in their learning, fosters creativity, and prepares them for complex, real-world challenges.

 ## Core Principles

 #### Mental Fitness